 Ruth and the Yankees would enjoy the last laugh.
 The slugger was dusted by two straight pitches against Cub hurler Charlie Root.
 He stood up, shook his fist at the hill and swore he was going yard.
 He did, winning the game.
 New York eventually conquered the series via a 4-0 sweep.

 But May, well he savored his last hurrah.
 He retired immediately after the event, grabbing his $593.16 share of the Chicago bonus and retuning to Wendell.
 Here, he spent the rest of his life (which ended in 1970) farming tobacco and hunting.”

 His only daughter, June May Fowler, said that he was a wonderful father who “spoiled me rotten.”
-May’s house is still on 220 South Main Street.
-The street going out to Wendell Golf Course is Jake May Drive—a lasting tribute to Wendell’s famous baseball star.
+The house where May lived still stands at 216 South Main Street.
+The road going out to Wendell Country Club is Jake May Drive—a lasting tribute to Wendell’s famous baseball star.

 June 8, 2010